librallu/RICM4Projet/reports/week2/week2.rst

 We first reached the cheney algorithm in an idea of speed performance in a real time aproach.
-This algorithm is a prototype of all the tracing algorithms we found further, it consists in evaluating the memory links between the heap and the stack of the program, when the heap does not references a zone in the stack anymore it automatically deallocate this zone. the cheney algorithm works by splitting the free space in the stack into two equal parts.
+This algorithm is a prototype of all the tracing algorithms we found further, it consists in evaluating the memory links in the heap of the program, when the heap does not references a zone anymore it automatically deallocate this zone.
+The cheney algorithm works by splitting the free space in the stack into two equal parts.
 The memory allocation begins in one of them, when it's nearly full or when the GC is forced, the GC evaluates the memory links and when one is found a copy of the referenced memory zone is made to the